aglavic/plotpy/README.txt

 5   - goles for later releases

 ----------- 0 - introduction --------------
-This is the third release of scripts for plotting mpms/ppms, 4Circle, reflectometer, treff and in12 data.
+This is the third release of scripts for plotting mpms/ppms, 4Circle, reflectometer, treff, dns and in12 data.
 For a description of the features see chapter 3.
 If you would like some new features, found any bugs or would like to have additional file-types supported by the script feel free to go to the Wiki http://atzes.homeip.net/plotwiki/ .
 Any contribution